okta-samples/okta-android-oie-authenticators-quickstart/Readme.md

 This app supports (tested)

 * Login with username/password
-* Registration with Google authenticator
+* Registration and MFA with Google authenticator
+* MFA with Email magic link and Email OTP

+TODO:
+* Registration and MFA with Okta Verify

 ## Prerequisites